apace7/local_volume_database/docs/source/usage.rst

 ------------------------

 There is an `example yaml file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
 It includes all collections and keys in the database with a short descrition and units.
-Not all keys are entered into the csv tables.
+Not all keys are included in the combined csv tables.
 The yaml keys are **Bolded** below and the bullet points follow the yaml collection structure.
-Errors columns are not included.
+Errors columns are not included in the list below and some columns include upper limits in the combined table.
 The collections are split such that a single reference can describe the contents.

 * **key** —- unique internal identifier.
-This should be the same as the name of the file (without .yaml) (required yaml key)
+This should be the same as the name of the file (without .yaml) (required yaml key).
+All keys are lowercase in LVDB.
+Globular clusters and some dwarf galaxies are grouped by their host (for example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centuarus A dwarf galaxy keys have the prefix cena_ ).
-* **table** -- table to place system into (required yaml key) list of possible tables [gc_harris, gc_dwarf_hosted, gc_disk, gc_ufsc, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc]
+* **table** -- table to place system into (required yaml key) list of possible tables [gc_harris, gc_dwarf_hosted, gc_disk, gc_ufsc, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc].
+Objects in the candidate and misc tables are not combined into files.
+The candidate objects are included in the lvdb pdf summary.
+The misc objects are primarily bright host galaxies (MW, M31, Cen A) and only included for distance measurements (**distance_fixed_host**) and to link objects together.
 * **location** -- center of the system (yaml collection)

   * **ra** -- right ascension ICRS [degree]  (required yaml key)